Do You Use Toys in Kids' Asthma Education?

-Since I began learning about asthma and asthma education, it’s seemed teaching children to use their inhalers and spacers by modelling on a teddy bear or other stuffed animal is common practice.
+Since I began learning about asthma and asthma education, it seems that teaching children to use their inhalers and spacers by modeling on a teddy bear or other stuffed animal is common practice.
 In 2014, I learned about Jerry the Bear, a diabetes education toy and tool for kids with type 1 diabetes to learn how to test blood sugar and do insulin injections or pump site insertions on a bear that was “like them”, and wondered why there wasn’t such a tool for asthma education.
-Similarly, after petition by the Diabetes Online Community, American Girl has a diabetes care accessories kit for dolls (and forearm crutches, too!)—an amazing learning tool for kids!
+Similarly, after a petition by the Diabetes Online Community, American Girl has a diabetes care accessories kit for dolls (and forearm crutches, too!)—an amazing learning tool for kids!

 Children learn through play.
 Yet, when I Googled asthma education toys before writing this article, only toys that were asthma & allergy friendly appeared, and only books and videos about asthma.
 Um, hello, can we not do better for the 1 in 10-12 kids out there with asthma?!